4d/docs/website/translated_docs/es/settings/web.md

 Enables the web page cache.
 See [Cache](../WebServer/webServerConfig.md#cache).

-#### Pages Cache Size
+#### Tamaño de la caché de las páginas

 Sets the cache size.
 See [Cache](../WebServer/webServerConfig.md#cache).

-#### Clear Cache
+#### Vaciar la caché

-At any moment, you can clear the cache of the pages and images that it contains (if, for example, you have modified a static page and you want to reload it in the cache).
+En cualquier momento, puede vacíar la caché de las páginas y de las imágenes que contiene (si, por ejemplo, ha modificado una página estática y quiere volver a cargarla en la caché).
 At any moment, you can clear the cache of the pages and images that it contains (if, for example, you have modified a static page and you want to reload it in the cache).
 The cache is then immediately cleared.

 > You can also use the special URL [/4DCACHECLEAR](../WebServer/webServerAdmin.md#4dcacheclear).

-### Web Process
+### Procesos Web

 This area allows you to configure how the web server will handle user sessions and their associated processes.